Business strategy lessons from history.

 →Edward H. HarrimanThe railroad baron who rebuilt and controlled the dominant rail network in the American West. - 1849 — 1919

-→Andrew W. MellonThe architect of industrial empires and a transformative force in U.S. financial policy. - 1856 — 1915
+→Andrew W. MellonThe architect of industrial empires and American finance during the Gilded Age and the Roaring Twenties. - 1856 — 1915

 →Frederick Winslow TaylorThe father of scientific management and a pivotal figure in optimizing industrial efficiency. - 1856 — 1943